 For the rest of the afternoon, I wandered through the city stopping at Plaza de Las Tendillas (the main square), Puerta de Almodovar, the Zoco Artisan Market, and Puerta del Puente.
 I was feeling really pooped by around 6, so I headed back to the hotel for a much-needed siesta.

 By the time I woke up I was starving, and I scoured the Internet for delicious dinner suggestions.
-Thanks to Madrid Chow, I ended up at Garum 2.1, a well-known bistro tapas bar with award-winning food items (or so they said).
+I ended up at Garum 2.1, a well-known bistro tapas bar with award-winning food items (or so they said).
 All the Spaniards told me that I had to try two items in Córdoba: salmojero (basically a creamy gazpacho) and rabo del toro (oxtail).
 The waiter recommended that I try the salmojero, which had won a gastronomic award, so I ordered a bowl of that and of the rabo.
 Both dishes were, in my humble opinion, mind-blowing.
 The salmojero was creamy and well-seasoned, and the rabo was perfectly tender and fell right off the bone.
 Easily one of the best meals I’ve had in Spain.

 After a leisurely meal and lots of people-watching, I headed back to my room for the night.